rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - *all UN member states*
 - *two observer states (Vatican City and Palestine)*
-- Other (open response)
+- Other

 > **justification**
 >
 > We'd like to get a geographic understanding of where the community is.
 The form of the question allows us to be fairly precise about this
 > though there will still be some challenges (e.g., someone who lives in East Russia has similar timezones to East Asia not West Russia).

+### As you selected "Other" from the list of countries above, please enter your territory of residence below:

+Type: free form (optional)

 ### In what ways are you comfortable communicating about technical topics in English?

 Type: select all that apply (optional)

-- I feel comfortable and capable of having a *spoken* technical conversation in English
+- I feel comfortable and capable of having a spoken technical conversation in English
-- I feel comfortable and capable of having a *written* technical conversation in English
+- I feel comfortable and capable of having a written technical conversation in English
 - I feel comfortable and capable of reading technical documentation in English
 - I feel comfortable and capable of consuming a technical talk (e.g., at a conference or meetup) in English
 - I feel comfortable and capable of consuming a written technical educational material (e.g., technical books, blog posts, etc.) in English